sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     - Press any key to terminate the script's execution.
     - Launch the script once more.
     - If the previous steps were successful, the script should be able to locate **oci.dll** under `C:\instantclient_12_2\oci.dll`.

+        >**Note**: The script may throw errors of not being able to find a Git executable at a certain location.
+This should not impact the installation.

 7. Once ora2pg installs, you will need to configure PATH variables.